-While we haven’t ever bought a brand new car with cash, we have driven a swagger wagon.
+While we haven’t ever bought a brand new car with cash (update: We DID buy a new truck with cash and wrote about how we got an awesome deal on that here), we have driven a swagger wagon.
 And, my car is what I spent my original 10% rule on when I finished training.
 So, this post on how to buy a new car is definitely of interest to me.
 And I bet it will be for you, too!

 This post was originally published on the White Coat Investor.
 It is published here as a Saturday Selection from the WCI network.
 Take it away, Jim!